HinTak/harfbuzz-python-demos/README.md

+This repository is a Python-based project that re-implements the hb-view tool from the HarfBuzz library.
+HarfBuzz is a popular text-shaping engine used in typography and font rendering.

+- Purpose: Provides tools and demonstrations related to HarfBuzz, particularly focusing on replicating the functionality of the hb-view tool, which is used for visualizing shaped text.

 # HarfBuzz python demos

 This project currently has one script: `hb-view.py`, a re-implementation of some of the functionalilty of upstream HarfBuzz's C++